Nicolas-Radomski/PairedEndAssemblyConda/README.md

 # Usage
 The main Python script PairedEndAssemblyConda.py aims at performing de novo assembly of bacterial genomes from a Python module genomic.py and a Conda environment PairedEndAssembly.
 - This workflow run BBnorn (step 1_normalization), Trimmomatic (step 2_trimming), Spades (step 3_assembly), Prokka (4_annotation) and Quast (5_quality), successively.
-- The main script PairedEndAssemblyConda.py and module genomic.py (version 20200923, Septembre 2020) were prepared and tested with Python and dependancies below.
+- The main script PairedEndAssemblyConda.py and module genomic.py (version 20200923, Septembre 2020) were prepared and tested with Python and dependencies below.
 - The module genomic.py has to be with the present main script PairedEndAssemblyConda.py to lunch it properly.
 - The Conda environment PairedEndAssembly has to be prepared as presented below.
 - The user can use his own dependancies in his own bin.